carter383/Sortypy/README.md

 "Active": true,      true or false to turn on or off the rule

-"Destination" : "",  The destiantion for the sorted files
+"Destination" : "",  The destination for the sorted files

-"Replace": false,    true or false to overwite files if they already exist in the destination directory
+"Replace": false,    true or false to overwrite files if they already exist in the destination directory

 "Rename": false,     true or false to add a incremental counter to the end of the file name example_1.txt example_2.txt

-"Rule_Type": "extention",   extention, partial, exact extention matches the extention partail looks for a parcial string in the file name exact looks for an exact file name
+"Rule_Type": "extension",   extension, partial, exact extension matches the extention partial looks for a partial string in the file name exact looks for an exact file name

 "Rule_Params": [".docx",".txt",".rtf"],